ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 ~~~~

 Take a quick look at this YAML file but don't don't get too worried if you don't fully understand the YAML.
-There are plenty of great tutorials on Kubernetes, and most people learn it over iterations, and building new applications:
+There are plenty of great tutorials on Kubernetes & OpenShift (like in the next chapter), and most people learn it over iterations, and building new applications:

 ```
 curl https://raw.githubusercontent.com/fatherlinux/two-pizza-team/master/two-pizza-team-ubi.yaml
 ```

 In the "database," we are opening a file and using netcat to ship it over port 3306.
 In the "web app", we are pulling in the data from port 3306, and shipping it back out over port 80 like a normal application would.
 The idea is to show a simple example of how powerful this is without having to learn other technology.
 We are able to fire this application up in an instant with a single *oc* command: